-Based solely on Aastrom's review of such forms furnished to it and written representations from certain reporting persons, Aastrom believes that all filing requirements applicable to its executive officers, directors and more than 10% shareholders were complied with, except for Mr. Wright who filed one report late.
+Based solely on Aastrom's review of such forms furnished to it and written representations from certain reporting persons, Aastrom believes that all filing requirements applicable to its executive officers, directors and more than 10% shareholders were complied with, except for Mr. Staubitz who filed late one of the forms required to be filed under Section 16(a).

-REPORT OF THE COMPENSATION COMMITTEE OF THE BOARD OF DIRECTORS ON EXECUTIVE COMPENSATION
+REPORT OF THE COMPENSATION COMMITTEE

+OF THE BOARD OF DIRECTORS ON EXECUTIVE COMPENSATION